 Note that technology consulting can also be about suggesting or implementing software or hardware solutions in the business.
 For example, a consultant might suggest some software that would streamline and automate your processes.

-Deal with data successfully
+3. Dealing with data successfully

 Another service tech consultant can offer is related to big data analysis.
 A consultant like that will help you find the best way to collect and analyze data related to your customers and business processes.
-By doing that, you gain access to insights that can be used for marketing campaigns, sales campaigns, or even to optimize your daily operations.
+By doing that, you gain access to insights that can be used for marketing and sales campaigns, or even to optimize your daily operations.

 9 out of 10 startups fail within the first year of operation.
 If you're running a tech startup, technology consulting services might be exactly what you're looking for.